alronz/b2c-database-selection/Neo4j/Results/strengths_weakness.md

 ###### Performance

 Graph databases as well as Neo4j provides much better performance when it comes to querying deeply connected data that has many relationships expressed with complex joins.
-In relational databases , join-intensive query performance deteriorates when the dataset gets bigger.
+In relational databases, join-intensive query performance deteriorates when the dataset gets bigger.
 However when using graph databases, the performance stays relatively constant even with very large datasets.
 This because in the graph data model, the query will check only the part of the graph that will be traversed by the query and not the whole graph.

 ###### Flexibility